US Immigration Guidelines

 - Request an extension of your I-20 at least 30 days before it expires.

-- Get a signature on your I-20 from Avila's ISS office before you travel outside the U.S.
+- Get a signature on your I-20 from Avila's ISS in the Registrar's office before you travel outside the U.S.

 - Keep your passport valid at all times while in the U.S.